Diarrhea in dogs: causes, symptoms and treatment options

 Ingredients:

-1/2 cup pure pumpkin puree (no spices)
+1/2 cup pure pumpkin puree (without spices)

-1 teaspoon of zeolite (powdered)
+1 teaspoon of zeolite (in powder form)

 Optional: A little cooked, unseasoned rice